jonesdebu/EC500-Project-Twitter-Analyzer/README.md

 ### Tweet Sentiment Analysis
 Our application analyzes sentiment of Tweets using TextBlob, a natural language processing (NLP) library for processing textual data.
 It assigns the text a polarity: greater than zero means the sentiment is positive, equal to zero means neutral, and less than zero is negative.
 We chose this library because it's simple and easy to use for basic sentiment analysis and does not require building test and training data with our own machine learning algorithm.

+The `get_tweet_sentiment.py` file authorizes a Twitter API client, fetches tweets for the input search word using the Twitter API, and then determines each tweet's sentiment as positive, negative, or neutral.

 ### Front-End Data Visualization

 ## How to Run This Code